19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 2/Alter Self.md

 Alternatively, you can make yourself look just like a [Humanoid](../../../../Resources%20for%20GMs/Creatures/Creature%20Types/Humanoid.md) you have seen.

 ---
-*Upcast: Lasts for an additional hour per spell level.*
+*Upcast: You can gain one additional physical feature.*